If you are being hurt, threatened or stalked, try to talk with a domestic violence program. The National Domestic Violence Hotline is 1-800-799-SAFE.

 To do anything in a family law case, you need the right form.
 The guided interviews on Washington Forms Online help you fill out the forms you need, with clear instructions on what to do next.
 3290EN

-How to serve the other party in a family law case
+Serve the other party in a family law case

 Blank forms to print and fill out on your own, with how-to instructions for completing and filing.
 When filing your case, make sure a copy of the petition, summons, and other papers you are filing are delivered to the person you are filing the case against "the other party" in a legally correct way. #3201EN